venes1957/simple_pos/README.md

 ![Screenshot](screenshot3.png)
 In 'bonnen' (receipts) all receipts on name can be processed.
+The receipt also can be manipulated when it is nog right.

 ![Screenshot](screenshot4.png)
 I the admin section products can be edited, and can the purchases be followed. (further development is following)